 We would like to offer a resource for members on rates offered to writers by TV, film and radio producers.
 If you’ve been interviewed on a specialist subject, had a work licensed for use, acted as a consultant or contributed in any medium we’d like to hear about your experiences – good and bad.
 Please complete this survey.
 All responses will be strictly confidential.

 Caroline Raphael (Commissioning Editor Comedy and Fiction, BBC Radio 4 and Commissioning Editor, BBC Radio 4 Extra) will leave the BBC next spring.
-The Commissioning Editor for Comedy and Fiction will now be advertised as a part-time post.
-It is currently unclear how 4 Extra will continue to be managed – we will report after a scheduled meeting at the BBC on 21 November.
+The BBC are advertising the Comedy position as a part-time post.

 BBC contributor payments